OkaNim/unit-converter/README.md

 (If your original script is not put in /src, the folder path for /src should be specified using sys.path.append to import src_206.)<br>
 A CCU file (CCU: combination of component units) is neccessary to run the program.<br>
 Some CCU files for material properties are put in /src/199_file/CCU.<br>
-If there is no file for desirable one, create it by seeing 'How to create CCU files' below.<br>
+If there is no desirable file, create it by seeing 'How to create CCU files' below.<br>
-In the file, prepare for recognizing a unit and register a destination unit.<br>
+In the file, prepare for recognizing a unit and converting a value by registering CCUs, a destination unit ,etc.<br>
 <br>
 An input value is cleaned in the int or float type before converting for a destination unit.<br>
-The unnecessary characters such as '>' and 'ca.' in it are removed.<br>
+The unnecessary characters such as '>' and '~' in it are removed.<br>
-At this time, if a power of ten is included, it will be recogninzed and used in the cleaned value.<br>
+At this time, if a power of ten is included, it will be recogninzed and used to the cleaned value.<br>
 If only cleaning value is necessary (converting a value is unnecessary), set ccu_file="".<br>
 <br>
-If there are multiple sentences and phrases in which an unit may be written, put all of them in the list of text.<br>
+If there are multiple sentences and phrases in which a unit may be written, put all of them in the list of text.<br>
 Check them in order and stop checking at which a unit is recognized.<br>
 At this time, checking also if a power of ten is included there.<br>
 (The checking is not performed in other sentences or phrases to avoid incorrect recognition.)<br>